college-africa/ckeditor5-math-editor/README.md

 ### button_group_view_factory.coffee

 Translates button group view configurations from `config.json` into button group view instances.
-Utilizes `EquationEditor.ButtonViewFactory` to translate the child button views.
+Utilizes `MathEditor.ButtonViewFactory` to translate the child button views.

 ### equation_editor_view.coffee

-`EquationEditor.EquationEditorView` ties everything together.
+`MathEditor.MathEditorView` ties everything together.

 It listens for `latex:command` and `latex:write` events fired from the buttons.
 It fetches the configuration and adds the buttons appropriately.
 It interacts with the textarea via Mathquill commands.

 ### equation_editor.html

 This is the file opened in the iframe by TinyMCE.
 It sets up the basic DOM structure which is filled in by the JavaScript.
 It handles the communication between TinyMCE regarding existing LaTeX (when editing an existing equation) and restrictions.
-It instantiates the `EquationEditor.EquationEditorView` and gives TinyMCE a reference to it, allowing the plugin to get the contents.
+It instantiates the `MathEditor.MathEditorView` and gives TinyMCE a reference to it, allowing the plugin to get the contents.

 ### plugin.coffee